PaddlePaddle/docs/docs/install/conda/linux-conda_en.md

 #### 1.2.1 Confirm the installation path of python

-Depending on your environment, you may need to replace python in all command lines in the instructions with specific Python path.
+Depending on your environment, you may need to replace python3 in all command lines in the instructions with specific Python path.

 The command to get the Python path is:

 ```
-which python
+which python3
 ```